Philmasteryeah/quizmaker/README.md

 $ ./gradlew bootRun
 ```

+# Why-tldr
+- simple ADMIN LTE 3 one dependency
+- less JavaScript, without Big JS Framework like VUE.js, react, or angular
+- only Thymeleaf with Spring MVC, AOP Security,  Spring Beans, JQuery and Bootstrap
+- fast good looking backend archetype, ready to start

+# Why-long
+- Admin LTE 3 uses Boootstrap 4 with JQuery so we need JQuery
+- Bootstrap with Angular or Vue is totaly fail because of JQuery
+- Bootstrap 5 dont uses JQuery -> this is the new way to go
+- spring mvc is used for the internal pages made with thymeleaf
+- the internal base pages are a minimal monolithic core for user administration and tests
+- later without JQuery
+- the REST Routes can be used to be consumed by a app or other apps later -> Quizapp

 # Highlights completed
 - simple full and nice looking Thymeleaf AdminLTE 3 Template
 - all from almost one AdminLTE webjar inclusive AdminLTE Plugins